kevinyswong/kevinyswong.github.io/index.md

   This occurs when the upper middle class does not win by being better but by rigging the competition in our favor.
   </blockquote>
-  And specifically the rich: last year,
+  And specifically the wealthiest: last year,
   <a href="https://scholar.google.com/citations?user=PhDDPiUAAAAJ&hl=en">Raj Chetty</a>
   released a working
   <a href="https://opportunityinsights.org/paper/collegeadmissions/">paper</a>